Matteob98/opsys_shell_project/README.md

 # opsys_shell_project
 Project for the operating systems course,  of IT degree course.
-Code written in bash and awk languages, runnable on Linux machines
+Code written in shell and awk languages, runnable on Linux machines